YanCotta/YanCotta/README.md

 • Architected a genomic data system at Embrapa, migrating from PostgreSQL \rightarrow Neo4j to boost query performance by 87%.

-• Solo-engineered a production-ready Predictive Maintenance SaaS (12 AI agents, 17 ML models), reducing asset downtime by 76%.
+• Solo-engineered a production-ready, multi-agent AI SaaS platform for an enterprise challenge, achieving a 76% reduction in a key operational KPI.

 • Trained SOTA models at Outlier using RLHF (collaborating with OpenAI, Meta & Anthropic), increasing model efficiency by 64%.